 Perhaps Julia became something of an additional ‘sister’ figure for Alexandra – Alexandra’s own elder sisters, Princess Victoria and Princess Elisabeth “Ella” of Hesse, were born in 1863 and 1864 respectively, with Princess Irene of Hesse following in 1866, the year of the conclusion of the Austro-Prussian War, involving the conflict over the duchies of Schleswig-Holstein, for which reason the name ‘Irene’ was chosen in the first place, meaning ‘peace’.
 Countess Julia Rantzau became lady-in-waiting or Hofdame, to Princess Irene of Hesse in 1892; Princess Irene had married her cousin, Prince Henrich of Prussia in 1888 – the son of Princess Alice’s elder sister Victoria and her husband, Crown Prince Frederick of Prussia.
 Emil von Rantzau died that same year.

 Not everything was destroyed, however, as the archives of the Russian Federation in Moscow (GARF) thankfully attest.
 No letters of Alexandra to Julia Rantzau have survived in the private archive of Prince Henry and Princess Irene of Prussia, something confirmed to the present author.
 Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy, and they help one in difficult times to do one’s duty…” Baroness Buxhoeveden recorded that the friendship must have been of a very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.
+The State Archives of the Russian Federation do not however, contain any correspondence between Alexandra and Countess Rantzau; what Alexandra owned, she most likely burned along with many of her private letters, at the time of the February Revolution.

 Alexandra herself described her friend, fittingly enough, to another friend, Princess Bariatinsky: “She understood the difficulties of this world, and the different temptations….
 It came so naturally to speak about one’s faith to her, that now I feel her loss greatly… I pray to God to make me as worthy as she was…” And again: “Such a loss – it is very hard… only an hour before the fatal news, I received her last letter, so you can imagine what a shock it was.
 But I must not write to you about sad things, though my heart is full of sorrow….”